-I wasn't yet born when this iconic launch occurred, so didn't see this on TV - nor do I ever remember seeing any news programs about this, etc. However, the doc. brought me right back to that era - if only temporarily.
+I wasn't yet born when this iconic launch occurred, so have 0 memories of seeing this on TV, etc. However, the doc. brought me right back to that era - if only temporarily.

 Re: the film itself, very interesting.
 I didn't mind the lack of narration, etc. that would typically be seen in a doc. like this.
 Obviously, the footage spoke for itself.
 Well-done!

-In addition to the obviously impressive moon launch footage & the footage surrounding the launch, I liked the other little minor touches: I.e., it was interesting to see the brief lunch room scenes showing a sign for 5 cent coffee, as well as the mention of what later came to be known as the Chappaquiddick incident/tragedy - which happened as the moon launch was occurring.
+In addition to the obvious impressive moon launch footage & the footage surrounding the launch, I liked the other little minor touches: I.e., it was interesting to see the lunch room shots showing a sign for 5 cent coffee, as well as the mention of what later came to be known as the Chappaquiddick incident/tragedy - which happened as the moon launch was occurring.

 It certainly does.
 It almost seems like something out of a myth or a wild Biblical story, because no other event in history comes close to its grandeur and audaciousness.The passage of time just makes it seem an even more extraordinary achievement.